• Find My Drone

 Pros

-• Level 5 wind resistance is excellent for its size
+• Level 5 wind resistance is excellent for a drone this small and cheap

 Cons

-• No vertical shooting mode for 9:16 social media content
+• No vertical shooting mode for 9:16 social content

-• DJI O2 transmission is older with limited interference resistance
+• Older DJI O2 transmission with weaker interference resistance than O3 or O4

 Potensic Atom 2